2021 Buffalo mayoral election: General election

-Following India Walton's defeat of Brown in the Democratic Party primary, Brown launched a write-in campaign for the general election.
+Following Walton's defeat of Brown in the Democratic Party primary, Brown launched a write-in campaign for the general election.
 Brown's staffers staged a rally outside Sahlen Field days after the primary to encourage support for his general election write-in campaign.
 The president of the Buffalo Police Benevolent Association stated that Brown would have the support of the union if he ran as a write-in candidate.
 Brown announced on June 28, that he would run as a write-in candidate.

 A majority of the members of the Buffalo Board of Education endorsed Walton on August 19, 2021.
 Board members Kathy Evans Brown, Hope Jay, Jennifer Mecozzi, Ann Rivera, and Lawrence Scott held a joint press conference to announce the endorsement.
 On August 30, 2021, Walton publicly stated her support for Starbucks employees' effort at unionization in Buffalo.
 In October 2021, Walton voiced support for elderly, veteran, and disabled tenants at Peace Bride Apartments fighting the owners of the apartments for lease renewals.
 Walton also spoke in favor of increased funding and maintenance for city parks at an event at Shoshone Park in October.

 On August 19, The Buffalo News published an article on Walton, who was arrested in 2014 on a charge of second-degree harassment after Walton allegedly threatened to commit bodily harm to a fellow nurse at the Buffalo Children's Hospital.
 All charges against Walton were dismissed.
-The Buffalo News separately reported, on September 19, that Byron Brown and his administration have been under investigation by federal authorities, including the F.B.I., for multiple allegations involving political donations and city government contracts since 2015.
-Many of Brown's close political advisers and employees have been interviewed and Steven Pigeon, a political operative who lobbied Brown's office on garbage contracts, pleaded guilty to arranging an illegal donation to the campaign of former Governor Andrew Cuomo, also a close ally of Brown.
+The Buffalo News separately reported, on September 19, that Brown and his administration have been under investigation by federal authorities, including the F.B.I., for multiple allegations involving political donations and city government contracts since 2015.
+Many of Brown's close political advisers and employees have been interviewed and Steve Pigeon, a political operative who lobbied Brown's office on garbage contracts, pleaded guilty to arranging an illegal donation to the campaign of former Governor Andrew Cuomo, also a close ally of Brown.
 Brown has not been charged, but multiple investigations remain open.

 Brown attempted to appear on the general election ballot through a petition and court challenge as an independent, with the party label Buffalo Party, but ultimately lost the court cases and continued campaigning as a write-in.
 Brown was placed on the ballot by Judge John Sinatra, who had been appointed by president Donald Trump.
 Walton criticized the ruling and accused Sinatra of bias, pointing out that his brother is a regular contributor to Byron Brown's campaign.
 The Erie County Board of Elections and the Walton campaign appealed the decision, and on September 16, state and federal courts definitively took Brown off the November ballot.
 On September 17, the Board of Elections began printing general election ballots with Walton as the only listed candidate.